momo3404/momo3404/README.md

 Software Developer
 ------------------

 I'm a third-year Computer Science student at the University of Alberta with a focus on backend software development.
-I've been coding for 4 years, and am looking for entry level internships in the software industry.
+I've been coding for 4 years, and am currently looking for entry level internships in the software industry.

 * My pronouns are he/him
 * 🌍  I'm based in Edmonton, Alberta